 Get ready to learn a new way of translating ideas into impact.

-I2N’s Navigator is our earliest stage program that equips you with the skills and mindset to discover the massive potential of your business or social enterprise idea, invention, or research project.
-This 3-day online experience will familiarise you with practical tools and an action plan for turning ideas into impact.
+I2N’s Navigator is our early stage program that equips you with the skills and mindset to discover the massive potential of your invention or research project.
+This 2-day face-to-face experience will familiarise you with practical tools and an action plan for turning ideas into impact.

 You will be introduced to powerful tools and frameworks that shine new light on your pathway to impact.
 This includes giving you time to 'get out of the building’ and gather information about: